-here is a great deal of concern surrounding the outlook for American .
-The markets are up nearly 200 per cent from their low of 666 in March 2009, and many credible and serious market observers are expecting a big market to hit equities anytime now.
+here is a great deal of concern surrounding the outlook for American equity markets.
+The markets are up nearly 200 per cent from their low of 666 in March 2009, and many credible and serious market observers are expecting a big bearmarket to hit US equities anytime now.
 The bears are making the argument that valuations are very high in the US on any valuation measure using normalised earnings and profit margins.
-Current price-to-earnings () ratios look reasonable since the denominator is based on peak profit margins, which are unlikely to be sustained.
+Current price-to-earnings (P/E) ratios look reasonable since the denominator is based on peak profit margins, which are unlikely to be sustained.

 It is notoriously difficult to time bear markets, but it is interesting to see how the US markets look on some simple indicators.
 The US markets remain the most important, and any significant decline there will have consequences for equity markets globally.